- This project will convert the M/V Hyak from diesel powered generators to hybrid diesel-electric powered generators.

 What is the project timeline?

-- February-April 2013: Request for proposals by potential contractors
+- March - April 2014: Request for proposals by potential contractors

-The Hyak conversion will cost about $22 million.
+The Hyak conversion will cost approximately $22 million.

 Other hybrid ferries around the world